YLMstring/Prestige-Plus/README.md

 ## Thanks to
 -   WittleWolfie for his [Blueprint-Core](https://wittlewolfie.github.io/WW-Blueprint-Core/index.html), which makes modding easy and enjoyable.
 -   Bubbles (factsubio) for BubblePrints, saving me from going mad.
+-   Kosha99 for Russian localization!
 -   All the Owlcat modders who came before me, wrote documents, and open sourced their code.
 -   Pathfinder Wrath of The Righteous Discord channel members.
 -   Join our [Discord](https://discord.com/invite/wotr)